 The higher your site ranks, the more visitors—and potential customers—you attract.
 So it’s important to utilize web design best practices that can help your rankings improve.

 Since web design plays such an important role in business performance, you must give it the time and attention it needs.
-The following section provides some of the basic building blocks of a website design that ensures consistent branding, credibility and a steady stream of customers.
+The following section provides some basic building blocks of a website design that ensures consistent branding, credibility and a steady stream of customers.

 Whatever design elements you choose for your website, they need to sit on a strong foundation.
 Visitors will be attracted to a beautiful design, but it’s the ease of use and ability to navigate each page that will determine how they react to it.

-Whether you want to design your restaurant’s website by yourself of hire someone to do it for you, consider every element of the process.
+Whether you want to design your restaurant’s website by yourself or hire someone to do it for you, consider every element of the process.
 You should think about not just what visitors see, but also the architecture underneath.
 You can do that by following these restaurant website design tips.

 As we mentioned, the way your website looks can definitely affect its performance in search engines.
 To ensure that you rank as highly as possible in searches for restaurants in your area, your design must be created with the preference of search engines in mind.